Boot41/rishi-mcp/README.md

-# MCP Calendar Integration Project
+# MCP Calendar and Gmail Integration Project

 ## Description

-The MCP Calendar Integration project is designed to provide seamless integration with the MCP server for calendar management, allowing users to manage their calendar events efficiently through a natural language interface.
+The MCP Calendar and Gmail Integration project is designed to provide seamless integration with the MCP server for calendar management and email operations, allowing users to manage their calendar events and send emails efficiently through a natural language interface.
 The project follows a multi-layered architecture with MCP server as the primary method for calendar operations, with mock implementations available as a fallback for testing and development.

 ## Features